Last updated: 2 December 2021

 However, the amazement quickly vanes because Siru Mobile can’t be used for withdrawals.
 Due to the fact that the platform doesn’t hold money, you cannot store any funds on it.
 Instead, Siru serves as a mediator between you, the casino, and the network carrier.
 While this is a major downside, you can just withdraw money using ecoPayz, PayPal, or even your debit/credit card.
 It’s not as bad as it sounds, especially considering the benefits that come with Siru Mobile.

 High fees on small deposits is the main reason why Swedish casino players prefer Swish and Trustly, and Finnish gamers would rather use Zimpler.
-You can also expect that some Siru Mobile casinos also impose their own fees, which can lead to yet another amount that you will have to pay once making a deposit.
+You can also expect that some Siru Mobile online casinos also impose their own fees, which can lead to yet another amount that you will have to pay once making a deposit.
 Do some research, just so you don’t run into some unplanned expenses that might accumulate over time.

 Unfortunately, Siru cannot be used for casino withdrawals.
-This is one its main shortcomings, but you are free to use Bank Transfer or any other method the casino supports despite making Siru Mobile deposits.
+This is one of its main shortcomings, but you are free to use Bank Transfer or any other method the casino supports despite making Siru Mobile deposits.

 Here’s where things go a bit downhill.
 As of 2020, Siru Mobile limits payments to £500/ €300/4,500 SEK per month, which is quite low.
 Limits for new users within their first 90 days are even lower, meaning this is clearly not an option for high rollers.